-- In Peter F. Hamilton's Void Trilogy, the Void itself gives people the power to do this, at the cost of consuming the rest of the galaxy to provide the necessary energy.
+- In the Void Trilogy by Peter F. Hamilton, the Void itself gives people the power to do this, at the cost of consuming the rest of the galaxy to provide the necessary energy.

 - Fred Saberhagen's After the Fact has the main character taught to use his natural talent for this in a plan to secretly rescue Abraham Lincoln from his assassination.
 It comes in handy that, any time things go wrong, he can reset to a few minutes back and try again.
 The scene where he accidentally prevents the killing altogether becomes a CMOA for the president, who with a moment's warning singlehandedly clobbers John Wilkes Booth.
 Unfortunately, that has to be reset, too, since the idea is to rescue Lincoln while still having him appear to be assassinated.

-- Ted Dekker's Green, though it’s the last book in the series, implies that the previous three books (the wildly popular Circle Trilogy: Black, Red, and White) are a Peggy Sue attachment to Green.
-The implication is that the main character, unhappy with his son’s betrayal and death at the end of Green, is given the chance to “do it over”, which results in the events of Black, Red, and White.
+- Ted Dekker's Green, though its the last book in the The Circle Series, implies that the previous three books (the wildly popular Circle Trilogy: Black, Red, and White) are a Peggy Sue attachment to Green.
+The implication is that the main character, unhappy with his sons betrayal and death at the end of Green, is given the chance to do it over, which results in the events of Black, Red, and White.
 When interpreted with some choice bits from the beginning of Black, the reader must infer that hes in a time loop (and thus seemingly doomed to failure one way or another).
-A lot of readers were so incredibly upset at this “ending” to the series (because though the main character has a chance to redeem his son, hes condemning thousands of others, including his wife and father-in-law, back to the same torment) that Dekker wrote an alternate endingwhich, while less outright depressing, comes across as somewhat anticlimactic by comparison.
+A lot of readers were so incredibly upset at this ending to the series (because though the main character has a chance to redeem his son, hes condemning thousands of others, including his wife and father-in-law, back to the same torment) that Dekker wrote an alternate endingwhich, while less outright depressing, comes across as somewhat anticlimactic by comparison.